jongan69/Nodejs-Discord-Bot/Readme.md

 /user - returns user information

+## Trading
+/buystock - Buy a single share of stock using Alpaca API

+/buybitcoin - Buy a single Bitcoin using Alpaca API

+/sellstock - Sell a single share of stock using Alpaca API

+/sellbitcoin - Sell a single Bitcoin using Alpaca API

+/balance - Returns Alpaca API Account Balances

+/list - Returns all Open Positions and P/L

 ## Installation

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Create a `.env` file and add your Discord Bot secret and OpenAI API key
+3. Create a `.env` file and add your Discord Bot secret and Other API Keys:
+- ALCHEMY_APP_API_KEY
+- ALPACA_PAPER_KEY
+- GOOGLE_API_KEY
+- GOOGLE_CSE_ID
+- OPENAI_API_KEY
+- TWITTER_ACCESS_SECRET
+- TWITTER_ACCESS_TOKEN
+- TWITTER_API_KEY
+- TWITTER_API_SECRET
+4. Deploy Slash Commands with `node deploy-commands.js`
-4. Run the bot with `node index.js`
+5. Run the bot with `node index.js`

 ## Configuration

-The bot can be configured by editing the prefix variable in index.js, use `node deploy-commands.js` script to enable slash commands
+The bot can be configured by editing the prefix variable in index.js, use `node deploy-commands.js` script to enable slash command auto completion

 ## Contributing